 - Shockwave Therapy: Uses acoustic waves to trigger the formation of blood vessels to treat erectile dysfunction.
 Although shockwave therapy has shown promising results in early clinical trials, it remains an experimental male enhancement treatment.
 As such, additional research is needed to verify if shockwave therapy can deliver long-term results to treat ED.

-- Platelet-Rich Plasma (PRP) Injections: Requires platelets from the blood to stimulate the growth of tissues in the penis.
-Unlike LISWT, patient success rates associated with PRP injections are below 75%.
+- Platelet-Rich Plasma Injections: Requires platelets from the blood to stimulate the growth of tissues in the penis.
+Unlike LISWT, patient success rates associated with Platelet-Rich Plasma injections are below 75%.